SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/SRM/SRM_code_snippets.md

 #### Managing virtual function definitions

-A ProtocolFunctionHelper class has been added to facilitate the creation of Automation scripts dealing with virtual function definitions.
+A ProtocolFunctionHelper class is available that facilitates the creation of Automation scripts dealing with virtual function definitions.

 The example below illustrates the use of the various methods in this class.